Chapter 1: Draven

 Ultimately, I wished I was rich and didn’t have to contemplate any of it.

-The closest to entertainment I had so far today was two women bickering over who stepped in line first.
+The closest to entertainment I’d had so far today was two women bickering over who stepped in line first.
 Since I was looking at my phone before they approached, I wasn’t able to be their mediator.
 They argued for five minutes before one of them threw her clothes on the counter and stormed out of the store.
-I zoned out the other woman’s incessant ranting as I processed her transaction.
+I tuned out during the other woman’s incessant ranting as I processed her transaction.

 Shortly after those women left, a group of three high school girls walked in.